6 Litter Box Secrets You Need to Know

 One of the best things about cats is their predictably unpredictable behavior.
 Once you decide to share your life and home with one or more of them, it doesn’t take long to realize that each has her own unique personality, complete with plenty of quirks.
 For the most part, these quirks lead to lots of laughs and only make us love them more.

 However, there’s one area where no cat parent wants to experience unpredictability: the litter box.
 Having a kitty who refuses to use one, or who uses it inconsistently, is one of the most frustrating issues to deal with.
-It can be stinky, messy, and altogether unpleasant.
+A cat litter box situation can be stinky, messy, and altogether unpleasant.

 But here’s the good news: many litter box issues have simple solutions.
-For an episode of the YouTube series, Dear Tabby, I had the chance to chat with Dr. Liz Bales (AKA the Catvocate) to uncover the secrets to litter box success.
-Check out the episode and read below as I break down her 6 secrets, guiding you along the path of what to purchase, how to maintain your cat’s litter box, and how to set your kitty up for lasting success!
+For an episode of the YouTube series Dear Tabby, I had the chance to chat with Dr. Liz Bales (AKA the Catvocate) to uncover the secrets to litter box success.
+Check out the episode and read below as I break down her six secrets, plus a new additional cat litter box tip, guiding you along the path of what to purchase, how to maintain your cat’s litter box, and how to set your kitty up for lasting success!

-If you’re having trouble getting your kitty to use the litter box consistently, or if she was using it but then stopped for some reason, you’ll want to talk to your vet to rule out health concerns as the cause of kitty’s accidents.
+If you’re having trouble getting your kitty to use even a clean litter box consistently or if she was using it but then stopped for some reason, you’ll want to talk to your vet to rule out health concerns as the cause of kitty’s accidents.
 In cases where health isn’t an issue, one or more of the following tips may be your answer.

-6 Litter Box Secrets Your Cat Wants You to Know
+7 Cat Litter Box Tips and Secrets Your Cat Wants You to Know

 1. It’s not about what you want.
 Consider your kitty!

 When you set up your cat’s litter box, it’s easy to think about what’s most convenient for you in terms of where it should go, what size it should be, and more.
-But all that convenience goes right out the window if the litter box doesn’t meet with your cat’s approval.
-If your kitty doesn’t like using the box you provide, you’ll have to spend all kinds of time cleaning up “accidents.”
+But all that convenience goes right out the window if the litter box doesn’t meet your cat’s approval.
+If your kitties don’t like using the litter boxes you provide, you’ll have to spend all kinds of time cleaning up “accidents.”

 2. Don’t cramp her style.